Analysis of Circuit-based Per-Panel Diode Model of Photovoltaic Array: Conclusions

 Subsequently, the current through series resistance $\IS{p}{}$ in panel $\SDM{P}$ is:

 and the terminal voltage of a panel should be:

-To take the leakage current of the P–N junction into account, an aggregated shunt resistance \(\RSH{p}{}\) is included in the PV panel model to account for all the cells' leakage current, where:
+To model the leakage current of the P–N junction, an aggregated shunt resistance \(\RSH{p}{}\) represents the combined leakage current of all cells, where:

-The resultant model is referred to as the aggregated single diode model or five-parameter model for representing the behavior of a PV panel \cite{Jordehi2016}.
-The schematic of the single diode model of a panel ($\SDM{P}$) is shown in the figure below (Fig. \ref{fig:Schematic of Single Solar Cell}).
+The resultant model is the $\SDM{P}$ or five-parameter model for representing the behavior of a PV panel \cite{Jordehi2016}.
+We show the schematic of the $\SDM{P}$ in Fig.~\ref{fig:Schematic of Single Solar Cell}.

-This aggregated $\SDM{P}$ model can describe the panel physics with voltage-current relationships, given five aggregated parameters.
+The $\SDM{P}$ model describes the panel physics with voltage-current relationships, given five aggregated parameters.
 We derive these V-I relationships for the $\SDM{P}$ based on circuit fundamentals: Kirchhoff's laws and Ohm's law.
-Writing KCL equations for node $N_\text{D}^\text{p}$ and $N_\text{P}^\text{p}$:
+Writing KCL equations for node $N_\mathrm{D}^\mathrm{p}$ and $N_\mathrm{P}^\mathrm{p}$:

 where the diode current \(\ID{p}{}\) is given by \eqref{eq:idp}: